Is Matchmaking Worth It in San Francisco?

 • Clear expectations — no guarantees

-For people who value privacy, intention, and human connection — yes, it often is.
+For people who value privacy, intention, and human connection — it often is.

 For those seeking predictability, optimization, or guarantees — it usually isn’t.